By Nancy · Last updated: July 26, 2026

 As Canadians continue to embrace IPTV, the trend towards multi-device consumption is expected to grow, driven by the convenience and flexibility it offers.

-Top IPTV Providers Expected to Dominate in 2026
+Leading IPTV Providers Anticipated to Prevail in 2026

 By 2026, Canada's IPTV market is anticipated to be led by a mix of established and emerging players.
 The competitive landscape will be shaped by the strategic moves of major providers and the innovative approaches of new entrants.